browserengineering/book/book/security.md

 and implement cookies inside our own browser.

 [^7]: I should be hashing passwords!
 Using `bcrypt`!
 We should verify
-    email addresses!
-Over TLS!
-We should run the server in a sandbox!
+    email addresses, not forcing TLS, and not running the server in a sandbox.

 Implementing cookies